adri326/5dchess-notation/README.md

 - An unmoved black king is encoded as `k*`

 If `+` and `*` need to be combined, then `+` comes first: `q+*`.
+When designing new fairy pieces, you should try to avoid this scenario, though.

 The other three fields are (in order):
 - Timeline, may be `-1`, `-0`, `0`, `+0`, `+1`, etc.